-The Traveling Troupe of Drama Dawgs is comprised of 30 students grades 10-12 from Fayetteville High School that represent FHS on a state wide level.
+Teacher Description: Comprised of 30 students grades 10-12 from Fayetteville High School that represent FHS on a statewide level.
 This program will allow the troupe to attend the Arkansas State Festival to showcase their talent and participate in workshops to enhance theatre skills.
-The three day festival is full of learning and community building for lovers of theatre.
+The three-day festival is full of learning and community building for lovers of theatre.

 Teacher Description: The STN 2020 trip to Seattle, WA grant request will serve 28 students ranging from 10th through 12th grade.
 The grant request will provide relief to students and parents for registration fees and offset costs for hotel rooms at our national conference.

 Teacher Description: Tools and resources to build motivation for at-risk students through field trips and tangible rewards.

 Teacher Description: Incentives for completing the 40 Book Challenge.